drag0dev/aoc/README.md

 # Advent of Code
-i use advent of code to learn or mess around with languages so solutions are usually really messy and horribly written
+i use advent of code to mess around with languages so solutions are usually really messy and horribly written
 #

+2020 - rust
+2021 - go
+2022 - zig
 2023 - elixir
-2022 - zig
-2021 - go
-2020 - rust
+2024 - gleam